ironArray/Caterva2/doc/getting_started/tutorials.md

 ### Publishers

-Here we will setup in the `pub.lab.example.org` host two publishers, each serving one of the roots which we shall name `foo` and `bar`.
+Here we will setup at the `pub.lab.example.org` host two publishers, each serving one of the roots which we shall name `foo` and `bar`.
 We'll create their respective directories with the (arbitrary but meaningful) names `foo-root` and `bar-root`, with simple text files inside:

 ```sh
 mkdir foo-root